ARMmbed/mbed-os-5-docs/docs/api/drivers/PortIn.md

 ## PortIn

-Use the PortIn interface to read an underlying GPIO port as one value.
-This is much faster than [BusIn](busin.html) because you can read a port in one go, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.

-A mask can be supplied so only certain bits of a port are used, allowing other bits to be used for other interfaces.
+Use the PortIn interface to define which pins of a hardware GPIO port are set as an input and to read the value of those pins.
+The port name is device specific and defined in the device's `PortNames.h` file in the `mbed-os/targets` folder.

+A bit mask defines which pins of the GPIO port are set as an input (`1b` = include, `0b` = ignore).
+The default mask value is `0xFFFFFFFF` which sets all pins as an input.

+The pins associated with a GPIO port are defined in the device-specific `PinNames.h` and the respective datasheet or reference manual.

+Notes:
+ - Pins from different GPIO ports can be combined using the [BusIn](busin.html) interface.
+ - Use [PortOut](portout.html) to define which GPIO pins are to be used as digital output.

 ### PortIn class reference